alejandrochang/Algorithms/PIE/Trees-Graphs/trees-graphs.md

 ```

 Many tree oepratinos can be implement recursively.
 The recursive implementation may not be the most efficient, but its a good place to start.

+Common Searches:
+It's convenient when you have a tree such as ordering properties in a Heap or BST.
+Most of the time you're given a tree that isn't a BST or heap.
+Examples: Military rankings, family tree, organization chart.
+One common ask is when searching for a specific node, when you search a tree without ordering the worst case will always be O(n).
+To common algorithms to aid in this task: BFS(Breadth First Search) and DFS(Depth First Search).